Poorva-Shrivastav/Node-from-scratch/README.md

 3. Body parsing - check is all the required data is present
 4. Sanitizing

-!Ordering of the methods/functions is most crucial.
+Ordering of the methods/functions is most crucial.

+!!There's no way direct way we can pass data from one middleware to the other, but we can attach properties to the req obj dynamically

 # Query String: